Athaulf: Life

 Honorius's general Constantius (who would later become Emperor Constantius III), poisoned official relations with Athaulf and gained permission to blockade the Mediterranean ports of Gaul.
 In reply, Athaulf acclaimed Priscus Attalus as Augustus in Bordeaux in 414.
-But Constantius' naval blockade was successful and, in 415, Athaulf withdrew with his people into northern Hispania.
+However, Constantius' naval blockade was successful and, in 415, Athaulf withdrew with his people into northern Hispania.
 Attalus fled, fell into the hands of Constantius, and was banished to the island of Lipari.

 Galla Placidia traveled with Athaulf.
 Their son, Theodosius, died in infancy and was buried in Hispania in a silver-plated coffin, thus eliminating an opportunity for a Romano-Visigothic line.

 Death and aftermath

 In Hispania, Athaulf imprudently accepted into his service one of the late Sarus' followers, unaware that the man harbored a secret desire to avenge the death of his beloved patron.
-And so, in the palace at Barcelona, the man brought Athaulf's reign to a sudden end by killing him while he was alone visiting the stables.
+Thus, in the palace at Barcelona, the man brought Athaulf's reign to a sudden end by killing him while he was alone visiting the stables.

 Sigeric, the brother of Sarus, immediately became king—for a mere seven days, when he was also murdered and succeeded by Wallia.
 Under the latter's reign, Galla Placidia was returned to Ravenna where, in 417, at the urging of Honorius, she remarried, her new husband being the implacable enemy of the Goths, Constantius.

 The main sources for the career of Athaulf are Paulus Orosius, the chronicles of the Gallaecian bishop Hydatius, and those of Augustine's disciple, Prosper of Aquitaine.